Viewing document and readability statistics

 1. On the File tab, click the Options button:

-2. On the Proofing tab, make sure Check grammar with spelling is selected:
+2. On the Proofing tab, under When correcting spelling and grammar in Word, make sure Check grammar with spelling is selected:

-3. Under When correcting grammar in Word, select the Show readability statistics check box.
+3. Under When correcting spelling and grammar in Word, select the Show readability statistics check box.

 After the grammar check is complete, Word displays a message box telling you that the checking has been completed: